vmware-samples/vmware-architecture-migration-tool/README.md

 Below is a list of known limitations.
 This by no means can be a complete list as there may be limitations that have not been considered.
 Many of these limitations are a result of focusing on the 80% of use cases to the exclusion of the 20%, aka 80/20 rule.

 - Designed to be executed from Windows only.
-- When migrating a machine with more than one network card, only the first network card will be connected.
-The user will need to connect the other NICs post migration.
-- Migrating a machine on multiple datastores will result in the VM being moved to one datastore.
-- Rollback of a machine from multiple datastores will result in it being moved back to one datastore on the original location.
-    - Rollback process will only send VM back to its original ESXi host, resource pool, first datastore, first network - not supporting cluster for rollback allows the widest array of supported scenarios.
+- Rollback process will send VM back to its original vCenter, ESXi host, resource pool, datastore(s), and network(s).
+Not supporting cluster for rollback allows the widest array of supported scenarios.
 If rollback target needs to be modified, it can be updated in the VM properties/attributes.
 - Migrations will start up until the end of the change window and run until complete, possibly past the defined window.
-- Cold migrations initiated by this script are constrained by the limitations and requirements of vSphere.
+- Cold migrations initiated by this script are constrained by the limitations and requirements of vSphere & PowerCLI.
+    - For example, PowerCLI cannot (as of v13.0) initiate a migration from vSphere 8 to vSphere 7.
+However, migrating from vSphere 7 to vSphere 8 is possible, so please keep in mind that if your environment requires this scenario, you won't be able to use this tool to rollback your VM(s).

 ## Design